Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Texans stats and trends

+- Thus far this year Houston has two wins against the spread.

-- Houston's games this year have hit the over on two of three set point totals (66.7%).
+- Houston's games this year have hit the over two times in three opportunities (66.7%).

-- In games that Houston piles up over 252.7 yards, the team is 2-0 against the spread and 2-2 overall.
+- In games that Houston piles up more than 252.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year the Texans have two turnovers, four fewer than the Bills have takeaways (6).
+- This season the Texans have two turnovers, four fewer than the Bills have takeaways (6).

 Home and road insights